NRA Basics of Pistol Shooting

 (Click on the Course title for a description)

-Level III - Armed Security
+Level III - (Armed) Private Security

 Level III Training Course and test is required for all commissioned (armed) security officers and personal protection officers.
 This training course must be administered by a licensed Level III Training School and taught by a licensed Level III Instructor.
 The demonstration of firearm proficiency must be completed within 90 days of the application date.